There are a lot of Japanese cultural Easter eggs in Animal Crossing — some obvious, some well-hidden — that are worth digging into.

 I particularly like that we can fashion an “outdoor picnic set” — the game’s nod to hanami, or the popular cherry blossom parties that friends, families, and coworkers have in Japan by sitting beneath the sakura trees and eating and drinking together.
 My friend Brooke, who spent the last six years living in Osaka and was feeling nostalgic, came over to my island and we had a virtual hanami of our own.

-Because the game is literally called Animal Crossing, it makes sense for some of its critter characters to be references to Japanese folk tales.
+In the Animal Crossing games, many critter characters reference Japanese folk tales.
 While the famous Tom Nook and his apprentices, Timmy and Tommy, are typically thought of as raccoons, they’re actually tanukis, or raccoon dogs.
 In addition to being real animals, tanukis have a long history in ancient Japanese folklore and are often described as supernatural beings.
 They’re also associated with prosperity, which is why you’ll see tanuki statues in many Japanese restaurants and shops (these statues are also available as in-game items).

 Another notable character with ties to Japanese myths is Redd, aka Crazy Redd, aka Jolly Red, the shady art seller who deals in both authentic and fake paintings and sculptures (a word to the wise: don’t buy the Mona Lisa with drawn-on eyebrows).
 A recurring character from past Animal Crossing games, Redd is a fox, though he’s more specifically a reference to kitsune of Japanese legends.
 In some stories, kitsune can shape-shift into men or women and often use their powers to trick others, hence Redd’s mischievous nature.